 If you ever get the opportunity to take a vacation on a secluded island -- the kind you can only access as a passenger on a small private aircraft -- it's probably a good idea to first make sure there isn't a hurricane headed that way.
 You should also be certain that it isn't haunted by a strange apparition that wants to kill you and anyone else who is with you.

-and while I was in the waiting room a roach crawled out of my ear."
+"This reminds me of that time I had an earache, went to the doctor, and while I was in the waiting room a roach crawled out of my ear." |

 This is the case with Kay (Sarah Kendall), a successful artist whose work has been negatively influenced by recurring nightmares she's had her entire life.
 She dreams of a spectral humanoid creature committing gruesome murders in an unknown location, and she finds that the nightmares are happening more and more frequently.
 Her brother Eric (Frederick Flynn) arranges a visit to a small island off the coast of Georgia for a vacation getaway, and joining them are Eric's wife Brooke (Carol Kottenbrook) and Kay's husband David (Alan McRae).
 When they arrive, however, Kay is alarmed to discover that the deserted resort that still stands there is the actual location of these terrible dreams, even though she's never been there before.
 Is it possible her dreams are prophetic and the murderous beast is real, too?
 Let's consult the Magic 8-Ball: